-You might think guitars are only made of wood, but Jim Normandy, of Normandy Guitars, is out to change your perception.
+You might think guitars are only made of wood, but Jim Normandy, of Normandy Guitars, was out to change your perception.
 Sadly, the company is no longer in business, but it's an insteresting story anyway.

-Over the past 15 years, he's developed a manufacturing process to build an all aluminum guitar body.
-And the results are an absolutely stunning product.
-In fact, they just won the 2008 Summer NAMM show "Best of Show" award.
+Over 15 years, he developed a manufacturing process to build an all aluminum guitar body.
+And the results were an absolutely stunning product.
+In fact, they won the 2008 Summer NAMM show "Best of Show" award.

 While using aluminum isn't an entirely new idea, a complete aluminum hollow body guitar is unique.
 Rickenbacher made cast aluminum lap steel guitars as early as 1931, and Kramer and Travis Bean produced guitars with aluminum necks back in the 70's/80's.
 But until now, no one has produced an all aluminum body except the Veleno (there are only just over 200 of these made).
 Normandy Guitars is the first company ever to offer a production archtop guitar.